-Students may follow secondary specializations such as business, construction management, textiles, photography or furniture design.
+Students may follow secondary specializations such as business, construction management, historic preservation, sustainable design and photography.
 The interior design program also offers valuable opportunities for internships in design firms, memberships in professional organizations, a junior semester studying abroad in the cities of Copenhagen or Rome, and discipline-based community service.
 The program is grounded in the belief that interior designers should enter the global marketplace as articulate, creative, inspired designers and socially aware professionals.
 The program seeks to instill in students an awareness and sensitivity to the social, technological, aesthetic, cultural and ethical responsibilities involved in the design of living and working environments.